Decent-Cypher/Vietnamese-Diacritics-Restoration/Additional Data/README.md

 The data dumped inside the .pkl files is stored inside Python Lists, each list containing exactly 50.000 items.

 Additionally, in the "data_cleaner.py" file, you will find the code to replace in-text dates and numbers with <date> and <number> tokens.
 Remember to replace the three paths input, output, and final, to ensure the code runs properly.

+Further in this file, you'll find the data named "final_test_X", "final_test_Y", "final_train_X", "final_train_Y".
+This whole additional dataset is divided for training and testing, with their respective ratio being 8:2.